 But the main event is all about the space you get in Etihad's first class on the Airbus A380.
 It's called an Apartment, after all.
 And it lives up to the name.

-For starters, there's a plush leather recliner and a separate fold-out bed that measures 6 feet, 10 inches long.
+For starters, there's a plush leather recliner and a separate fold-out bed that measures 6 feet, and 10 inches long.
 No joke – that's how much space you have inside your own Apartment.
 And if you're traveling with a special someone, you can select two adjoining Apartments and lower the dividing wall to snooze sleeping next to each other.

 Cathay Pacific First Class